erictysinger/Diabetes-Prevention-Predictive-Analysis/README.md

 # Diabetes-Prevention-Predictive-Analysis
-Through predictive modeling and machine learning, we aim to identify significant indicators of Diabetes for individuals
+Through predictive modeling and machine learning, we aim to identify significant indicators of Diabetes for individuals.